MSmit1992/Chapter1-MLmodel_Validation/Step 5: Predict behaviour/README.md

 - R Code for behavioural prediction (predict.behaviour.R)
 - Excel file containing the meta data to give you an idea (Predict_Meta.csv)

-*The files containing the predictor variables and the actual models built in this study are to big to be uploaded to GitHub*
+*The RDATA files containing the predictor variables and the actual models from this study are to big to be uploaded to GitHub*

 # (1) Preperation meta data
 The meta data contains the start time and end time for which you want to make behavioural predictions.
 I selected times that were not included in the building and training of the model.
 If you have more than one day of data and the day is of importance to your study, you will need to include the date.